Criticism of Yahoo: 2014 malware attack

-Policy requiring a phone number

-In December 2016, Yahoo began forcing users of their email service to include a phone number with their profile, the lack of which denies access to their e-mail accounts.

 Data breaches

 The company reported two major data breaches of user account data to hackers during the second half of 2016.
 The first announced breach, reported in September 2016, had occurred sometime in late 2014, and affected over 500 million Yahoo! user accounts.
 A separate data breach, occurring earlier around August 2013, was reported in December 2016, and affected over 1 billion user accounts.
 Both breaches are considered the largest discovered in the history of the Internet.
 Specific details of material taken include names, email addresses, telephone numbers, encrypted or unencrypted security questions and answers, dates of birth, and encrypted passwords.
 Further, Yahoo! reported that the late 2014 breach likely used manufactured web cookies to falsify login credentials, allowing hackers to gain access to any account without a password.

-Yahoo! has been criticized for their late disclosure of the breaches and their security measures, and is currently facing several lawsuits as well as investigation by members of the United States Congress.
-The breaches have also put into question Verizon Communications's July 2016 plans to acquire Yahoo! for about $4.8 billion.

-Cancelling user's account without notice

-Yahoo Terms of Service allow them to cancel a user's account, without notice, at their own discretion.
-Some users have lost access to their data, including personal pictures, with no means of recovery.

 Allegations of sexism against men

 Scott Ard, a prominent editorial director fired from Yahoo in 2015, has filed a lawsuit accusing Mayer of leading a sexist campaign to purge male employees.
 Ard, a male employee, stated "Mayer encouraged and fostered the use of [an employee performance-rating system] to accommodate management's subjective biases and personal opinions, to the detriment of Yahoo's male employees".
 In the suit, Ard claimed that, prior to his firing, he had received "fully satisfactory" performance reviews since starting at the company in 2011 as head of editorial programming for Yahoo's home page, yet he was relieved of his role that was given to a woman who had been recently hired by Megan Lieberman, the editor-in-chief of Yahoo News.